jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/08/01/world/coronavirus-covid-19.html.html.md

 “They’ve made clear that there’s a desire on their part to do an entire package,” Mr. Mnuchin said of Democrats.
-“We’ve made clear that we’re really willing to deal with the short-term issues pass something quickly and come back to the larger issues so we’re at an impasse on that.”
+“We’ve made clear that we’re really willing to deal with the short-term issues, pass something quickly and come back to the larger issues so we’re at an impasse on that.”

 Democrats have rejected a short-term proposal.